ameek/py_task_trcker/task-tracker/README.md

-# this build with agent :: Calude sonnet 4
+# this build with agent :: Claude sonnet 4

 it had the srs and supported doc but it still not finish